 Can I use expired naloxone?
+Yes you can!

-One of our favorite harm reduction physicians said “Expired naloxone is better than no naloxone.”
-We agree with her.
-This page will provide some research and context for why expired naloxone should never be disposed of- and if possible, redistributed to communities at the highest risk of opioid overdose i.e., accidental drug poisoning.
+This page includes some research and context for why expired naloxone should never be disposed of, and if possible, redistributed to communities at the highest risk for opioid overdose who may not otherwise have access to naloxone.

-Scholarly reviewed research articles about naloxone expiration
+Scholarly research about naloxone expiration

 Quality Assessment of Expired Naloxone Products From First-responders Supplies, Journal Of Prehospital Emergency Care